 One cup of cooked pumpkin contains more than 550 milligrams of potassium.9 This is an extremely important mineral that helps the body in many ways.
 For example, people who have even a moderate supply of potassium may have a better chance of surviving a heart attack.
 In addition, research indicates that people who have high blood pressure typically have low potassium levels.
 Other research shows that people with good potassium levels are at a lower risk of suffering a stroke.10

-How to Enjoy Pumpkin
+How to Enjoy the Health Benefits of Pumpkin

 There are a lot of different ways to use pumpkin.
 While pumpkin pie is great, it’s also loaded with sugar.
 It’s an occasional indulgence.
-To enjoy pumpkin’s health benefits, consider using it in a soup, a smoothie, or even hummus.
+To enjoy the health benefits of pumpkin, consider using it in a soup, a smoothie, or even hummus.
 All you need for a pumpkin spice smoothie is to add a teaspoon of pumpkin pie spice to a half a banana and a scoop of vanilla protein powder.
 Then, mix in a quarter-cup of canned pumpkin and a cup of almond milk.
 Or you could add a spoonful of pumpkin (with a touch of maple syrup and cinnamon) to your oatmeal for breakfast.

 If you’re looking for a way to jazz up your pancakes, mix spoonful of pumpkin puree with your pancake batter.
 Pumpkin can also make waffles even better.
 Simply mix pumpkin spice blend with a quarter-cup of pureed pumpkin into your waffle batter.
 You can also use pumpkin pie spice to make an energy snack.
 Just mix it with some peanut butter, pumpkin puree, and vanilla protein powder.